 Thoriated tungsten electrodes (AWS classification EWTh-2) contain a minimum of 97.30 percent tungsten and 1.70 to 2.20 percent thorium and are called 2 percent thoriated.
 They are the most commonly used electrodes today and are preferred for their longevity and ease of use.
+Thorium increases the electron emission qualities of the electrode, which improves arc starts and allows for a higher current-carrying capacity.
+This electrode operates far below its melting temperature, which results in a considerably lower rate of consumption and eliminates arc wandering for greater stability.
+Compared with other electrodes, thoriated electrodes deposit less tungsten into the weld puddle, so they cause less weld contamination.
 Thorium however is a low-level radioactive hazard and many users have switched to other alternatives.
 Regarding the radioactivity, thorium is an alpha emitter but when it is enclosed in a tungsten matrix the risks are negligible.
+Thus holding a stick of Thoriated tungsten in your hand should not pose a great threat unless a welder has open cuts on their skin.
 Thoriated tungsten should not get in contact with open cuts or wounds.
 The more significant danger to welders can occur when thorium oxide gets into the lungs.
 This can happen from the exposure to vapours during welding or from ingestion of material/dust in the grinding of the tungsten.
 Follow the manufacturer's warnings, instructions, and the Material Safety Data Sheet (MSDS) for its use.